EUROCHIP Romania - Cancer monitoring report in Romania

 Table 5 - indicators in diagnostic and cancer treatment

-Delay of cancer treatment Not available
+Delay of cancer treatment | Not available |

-No of linear accelerators/country is known but indicator is not calculated
+% of radiation system in the population | Not available No of linear accelerators/country is known but indicator is not calculated |

-Note: The number of CTs from public medical institutions are available at the Ministry of Health-Medical Equipment Direction; lack of data from private sector
+% of diagnostic Computer Axial Tomographies (CTs) in the population | Not available Note: The number of CTs from public medical institutions are available at the Ministry of Health-Medical Equipment Direction; lack of data from private sector |

-Compliance with best oncology practice Not available
+Compliance with best oncology practice | Not available |

-Percentage of patients treated with palliative radiotherapy Not available
+Percentage of patients treated with palliative radiotherapy | Not available |

 There is no epidemiological data regarding the evaluation of cancer treatment in relation with EUROCHIP indicators and no indicators available in this field.
 There is a high priority to gather these data and to adapt the database of oncology institutions registries regarding the treatment.